Fungal Infections and Feet

 Athlete's Foot - Not just for athletes!

-One of the things that we see all the time in foot and ankle clinic is fungal infections, otherwise known as Athlete's Foot.
+One of the things that we see all the time in our clinic is fungal infections on feet,otherwise known as Athlete's Foot.
 It's a really common condition.
 There are studies that have shown it can affect up to 70% of the population at some point in their lives.
 It's something that we see on a daily basis in clinic.

 A fungal infection can affect the nails as well as the skin.
 When you have an infection in the nails, it's normally come from a skin infection first.
 This then gets into the skin surrounding the nail and underneath, in the nail plate.